|Journal status: |

 - Investor protection: Canadian Investor Protection Fund (CIPF)

-- Regulation: IIROC Canada, FCA UK, ASIC Australia, NBRB Belarus, CySEC Cyprus
+- Registration: IIROC Canada, FCA UK, ASIC Australia, NBRB Belarus, CySEC Cyprus

 - Publicly traded: no